 My findings add to research on the economic and political effects of Brazil's royalty transfers (Postali, 2015; Monteiro and Ferraz, 2014), and more broadly to the rich literature on local electoral accountability and candidate selection (Brollo et al., 2013; Ferraz and Finan, 2011).
 Baragwanath (2020) finds that oil royalties increase corruption and entry of more corrupt candidates, lending supporting evidence that discovery announcements attract rent-seekers to office.
 Cavalcanti et al. (2019) compare economic outcomes in Brazilian municipalities where successful versus unsuccessful wells were drilled between 1940-2000.
 They find onshore discoveries had positive economic effects due to direct linkages, but no detectable effects from offshore discoveries.
-I complement this study by exploring a key determinant of economic development-local governance-and by focusing on effects of major offshore discoveries announced since 2000, which were much larger than pre-2000 discoveries.
+I complement this study by exploring a key determinant of economic development - local governance - and by focusing on effects of major offshore discoveries announced since 2000, which were much larger than pre-2000 discoveries.
 A key contribution I make is identification of dynamic governance effects and political responses to different types of revenue realization after discovery shocks.

-I make a methodological contribution to the analysis of resource discoveries and the Resource Curse by quantifying heterogeneity in discovery realizations using a forecasting model.
-Failure to account for heterogeneous discovery realizations could lead studies of resource revenues to mistakenly identify disappointed places as untreated controls, despite potentially significant resource expectation shocks felt by this group.
-Likewise, studies focused on effects of discoveries may suffer biased estimates insofar as they do not account for long-term divergence in outcomes between disappointed and satisfied places.
+Finally, I make a methodological contribution to the analysis of discoveries and the Resource Curse by quantifying heterogeneity in discovery realizations using a forecasting model.
+Average effects on discovery-affected places may hide sharp divergence between places where revenues are realized and places where discoveries never produce.
+Failure to account for this heterogeneity could lead studies of resource revenues to mistakenly identify disappointed places as controls, despite news shocks felt by this group.
+Studies of discovery impacts may arrive at biased estimates if they do not account for divergence between disappointed and satisfied places.
+My documentation of discovery uncertainty as a central resource governance challenge yields policy insights for the design of resource revenue sharing rules, regulation of discovery announcements, and post-discovery governance.